 - Waffle slabs are capable of carrying heavier loads and travel longer distances than flat slabs because these systems are lighter in weight.

-- Waffle slabs can be used as both roof and floor slabs.
+- These slabs can be used as both roof and floor slabs.

 - They are suitable for spans of 7 m – 16 m, spans may be possible after prolonged stress.